Category Theory of Symbolic Dynamics: Categoricity of Symbolic Dynamical Properties

 Since mixing sofic shifts have mixing SFT covers, mixingness is a first-order property in K3.
 Using mixingness, we can then characterize transitivity.

-\begin{lemma} In K(2/3), the property of being a single periodic orbit is a first-order property. \end{lemma}
+\begin{lemma} In K(2/3/4), for a sofic object $X$, the property of being a single periodic orbit is a first-order property. \end{lemma}

-\begin{proof} This is equivalent to not having any proper subshifts, which can be expressed for an object $X$ of K(2/3) as `every monomorphism $f : Y \to X$ is an isomorphism'. \end{proof}
+\begin{proof} This is equivalent to being a sofic shift without proper subshifts, which can be expressed for a sofic object $X$ of K(2/3/4) as `every monomorphism $f : Y \to X$ is an isomorphism'. \end{proof}

+Note that our first-order condition for being a single periodic orbit is different in K(2/3) and K4, since there exist minimal subshifts which are not periodic, and thus it is necessary to restrict to sofic objects in K4.

-\begin{proposition} An object $X$ of K(2/3) is transitive if and only if there exist a periodic orbit $Y$, a mixing SFT $Z$ and an epimorphism $f : Y \times Z \to X$.
+\begin{proposition} A sofic object $X$ of K(2/3/4) is transitive if and only if there exist a periodic orbit $Y$, a mixing SFT $Z$ and an epimorphism $f : Y \times Z \to X$.
 In particular, transitivity is a first-order property in K3. \end{proposition}

 \begin{proof} Since every SFT satisfying the latter property is transitive, it suffices to prove the forward implication.
 For that, suppose $X$ is a transitive object of K(2/3).
 Since transitive sofic shifts have transitive SFT covers and a composition of epimorphisms is epic, we may assume that $X$ is an SFT.
-Now, it is well known that $X$ has a `visible global period', meaning in particular that there exists $p \in \N$ and a block map $\phi : X \to \mathcal{O}(\INF (0^{p-1}1) \INF)$.
-Let $r \in \N$ be the radius of $\phi$.
+Let $p = \per(X)$ be the period of $X$, let $\phi : X \to \B^{-1}((0^{p-1} 1)^*)$ be the associated phase map with radius $r \in \N$, and let $m \in \N$ be a transition distance for $X$.